SquareSR/Testing-Red-Classic/red-classic/README.md

 <img src="https://i.imgur.com/UmZxWvL.jpeg" >

-Exit the boat and head to the Mart.
+Exit the boat and head towards Surge's Gym.

-VERMILION Mart
-- Sell all Pokeballs
-- Buy 3 Repels
-- Buy 6 Para Heals

-Trade for DUX in this house still need something to learn Cut
+Trade for DUX in this house if we still need something to learn Cut

 Walk up to the tree guarding Surge's Gym and open the menu

 **Cut Menu**:
 - Slot 6 - Use the Full Restore on Nidoking if you haven’t already
-- Swap potions down 6 with Repels (using select)
+- Swap potions down 5 with Repels (using select)
-- Up 1 - teach HM01 to Paras or DUX
+- Down 2 - teach HM01 to Paras or DUX
-- Up 1 - Teach TM28 to Paras or Squirtle
+- Up 3 - Teach TM28 to Paras or Squirtle
 - Cut the tree and enter Surge’s gym.

 Surge Trash Cans Puzzle